skia4delphi/skia4delphi/VALIDATION.md

 ```

 `--build-expected-images` mirrors the graphical runner's "Generate expected
 images" option.
-The runner extracts the existing archive, updates images from
+The runner extracts the existing archives, updates images from
-successful image tests, and then deletes and replaces `Tests/Assets/Expected.zip`
+successful image tests, builds every replacement through a temporary ZIP, and
-when the run finishes.
-Failed image tests can also cause their old extracted
+then replaces the `Tests/Assets/Expected-*.zip` archive set when the run
+finishes.
+Failed image tests can also cause their old extracted entry not to be
-entry not to be written back.
+written back.

 Therefore:

 1. Never use this option merely to make a failing test pass.
-2. Never run it against the repository archive during ordinary validation.
+2. Never run it against the repository archives during ordinary validation.
 3. First copy the executable and `Assets` directory to a disposable staging
    tree and validate the generation behavior there.
-4. Regenerate the repository archive only as an intentional, explicitly
+4. Regenerate the repository archives only as an intentional, explicitly
    authorized baseline update.
 5. Review every changed image for correctness across the relevant renderer,
    backend, DPI, scale, transforms, opacity, brushes, fonts, and platform.
-6. Preserve the original archive hash and inspect the final archive contents
+6. Preserve the original archive hashes and inspect the final archive contents
    before accepting a replacement.

-An `expected-image` entry missing from the current ZIP is evidence to
+An `expected-image` entry missing from the current archive set is evidence to
 investigate.
-It is not permission to regenerate the archive automatically.
+It is not permission to regenerate the archives automatically.

 ## Add or change tests